This piece was originally published on April 2, 2020, and was updated on June 20, 2023.

 The interest rate differential (IRD) is essentially your lender’s way of determining how much interest they’ll be losing by letting you break your mortgage term early – and making you pay it.
 To calculate the IRD, your lender looks at your mortgage rate, how much time is left in your mortgage term, and the mortgage rate they could charge someone now for the remainder of your term.

 Instead of looking at your current mortgage rate and finding the difference between that and a new rate, RBC finds the posted rate from the day you signed your original term and subtracts today’s posted rate for a product that would cover the remainder of your term from that.
 Sounds complicated, right?
 It can be, which is another reason we knew we had to develop this calculator.

 Note that in Quebec, you will pay all other fees through a notary.
-And it’s important for all homebuyers to remember that you may also have to pay a notary or real estate lawyer to complete this entire transaction (i.e. you should budget for legal fees).
+As well, it’s important for all homebuyers to remember that you may also have to pay a notary or real estate lawyer to complete this entire transaction (i.e. you should budget for legal fees).